 One of the most popular methods is to set a cutoff date after which, if a customer has not made a purchase, they are considered to have “churned.”
-The choice of this date can be arbitrary, or it can be influenced by things like time between orders, repeat purchase probability, and cohort analysis of historical data.
+The choice of this date can be arbitrary, or it can be influenced by things like time between orders, repeat purchase rate, and cohort analysis of historical data.

 Once you have defined populations of “active” and “churned” customers, you can pursue a number of new analyses and strategies.
 Here are some tactics we’ve seen:

 - Segment things like referral sources and product categories by percentage of customers churned.
 This can tell you more about where your most loyal customers come from and what they tend to buy, which can inform marketing and merchandising decisions.
 This is probably most valuable as part of a cohort analysis.

 - Identify populations of customers who are “about to churn” and send them special promotions or offers to encourage a purchase.
 While these groupings are definitionally as arbitrary as your churn threshold, instituting this practice on a regular basis will ensure that you are consistently reaching out to new populations of at-risk customers (since customers from previous batches who did not purchase will have churned and those who did purchase will no longer be at-risk).